Sofia Vergara Knocks The Paparazzi Dead In Tight Jeans, Platform Heels & A Semi-Sheer, $10 T-Shirt

 Of course, Sofia is not the only celebrity to have branched into clothing.
 Singer Carrie Underwood and model Jordyn Woods both have athleisurewear lines, with the same seen from Scott Disick and Justin Bieber.
 Khloe Kardashian also has a denim line, although her Good American brand also includes sporty items.

-Sofia was definitely looking a knockout today.
+Sofia was definitely looking fabulous today.
 Fans wishing to see more of Sofia should follow her Instagram.